hail-is/hail/batch/README.md

 You must also set the `imagePullPolicy` of any `container` you `kubectl create` to `Never` if you're using the `:latest` image tag (which is implicitly used if no tag is specified on the image name).

-Otherwise, k8s will always tryto check if there is a newer version of the image.
+Otherwise, k8s will always try to check if there is a newer version of the image.
 Even if `imagePullPolicy` is set to `NotIfPresent`, k8s will still check for a newer image if you use the `:latest` tag.